- Japan and Korea Republic squared off for the first time in 1954

 - The clash decided which of them would reach the FIFA World Cup

 - ‘Golden Legs’ and late drama had big says in the outcome

 In 1954, there was a preliminary competition in Asia for the first time in the history of the FIFA World Cup™.
-With Israel entering European qualifiers and Thailand withdrawn after the draw, arch-rivals Japan and Korea Republic were left in Group 13 to fight for the right to represent the continent.
+With Israel entering the European qualifiers and Thailand withdrawn after the draw, arch-rivals Japan and Korea Republic were left in Group 13 to fight for the right to represent the continent.

-So it was that the first ever football match between Japan and Korea Republic was held in Tokyo on 7 March 1954, with the visitors taking a 5-1 lead.
+So it was that the first-ever football match between Japan and Korea Republic was held in Tokyo on 7 March 1954, with the visitors taking a 5-1 lead.
 FIFA.com takes a look back on their second encounter at the same venue.

 14 March 1954, Meiji Jingu Stadium, Tokyo

 Japan 2-2 Korea Republic (Korea Republic win 7-3 on aggregate)

 Scorers: Iwatani (JPN) 16, Chung Nam-Sick (KOR) 25, Choi Jung-Min (KOR) 42, Iwatani (JPN) 60

 Japan: Hidema Watabe, Ryuzo Hiraki, Yoshio Okada, Takashi Wakabayashi, Nobuo Matsunaga, Masao Ohwa, Masanori Kamota, Taro Kagawa, Taizo Kawamoto, Toshio Iwatani, Takashi Kano.

 Korea Republic: Hong Dukyoung, Park Kyujong, Lee Jongkap, Lee Sangyi, Min Byungdae, Kim Jisung, Choi Gwangsuk, Sung Nakwoon, Choi Jungmin, Chung Namsick, Park Ilkap.